bornac1/NoIPChat/Plugin creation.md

 All plugin files should be in the same folder.
 This folder should be placed inside Plugins folder.

-Plugin should be compiled as self-contained in order no to require .NET installed.
+Plugin should be compiled as self-contained in order not to require .NET installed.